 Unique Academic Courses: KCI offers both grade 11 and 12 Philosophy courses that teach logic and critical thinking while delving into meaty issues in depth.
 Our Outreach program offers the chance for experiential learning while volunteering in a developing country.
 We offer a dual credit program in Earth and Space Sciences that allows students a university credit (at WLU or UW) while they’re still in high-school.

 Advanced Placement (AP): These courses give students advanced placement or credit at specific universities and is an internationally recognized standard of excellence.
 KCI offers AP courses in world history, French, and physics.

 French Immersion: KCI is one of two schools in the region that offers a French Immersion certificate program.

-SHSM: The Specialist High Skills Major program offers students the opportunity to explore a targeted career path in depth in the fields of Health and Wellness, Information and Communication Technology, or Environment Studies.
+SHSM: The Specialist High Skills Major program offers students the opportunity to explore a targeted career path in depth in the fields of Health and Wellness, Information and Communication Technology, Hospitality and Tourism, or Environment Studies.
 This program may be completed at the University, College, Apprenticeship or Workplace level.